Skip to content

 • The regional rate scale is set by each community.
 The Comunidad de Madrid has maintained one of the lowest regional scales in Spain.

-• The combined application of both scales produces the integrated IRPF rate, which in Madrid runs from approximately 19% to 46.5% for employment income in common territory [VERIFY: exact 2026 Madrid regional rate schedule].
+• The combined application of both scales produces the integrated IRPF rate, which in Madrid runs from approximately 19% to 46.5% for employment income in common territory (confirm the 2026 Madrid regional IRPF rate schedule against the current DL 1/2010 of Madrid as published in the BOCM).

 The Beckham Law replaces this framework with a flat rate of 24% representing the combined national and regional components under the special regime of Article 93 IRPF Act.